This fig crumble is both tart and sweet with a crunchy oat topping. Serve it with some whipped cream or ice cream for a delightful summer dessert.

 The two flavors are really great together and give the dessert a tart/sweet combination that can’t be beat.
 I also love the color contrast of the two fruits!

-To start, combine the whole wheat pastry flour, brown sugar and sea salt in a food processor.
+To start, combine the whole wheat pastry flour, butter, brown sugar and sea salt in a food processor.
 Streusel toppings are so easy to make using this handy appliance.

 Pulse the mixture a few times until the texture is nice and crumbly.